 Transportation Study Meeting #2

 On December 7, 2017, residents of the Old and Near North End neighborhoods and general public met to learn about feedback provided by the community during the initial transportation meeting and were presented information about both immediate actions that could be taken to address neighborhood safety, noise and traffic concerns and next steps for evaluating and addressing citizen input on pedestrian safety, parking and bicycle infrastructure.

 A third meeting held Jan.
 18 addressed pedestrian safety and bike routes.
 Traffic Engineering presented several options for public input in an effort to enhance pedestrian safety and provide additional bicycle infrastructure for the neighborhood.

-In fall 2018, the North Nevada Avenue Transit Corridor Analysis will commence.
-This project will identify, among other tasks, the preferred alignment, transit technology alternative, and level of service for the North Nevada Avenue corridor.
-Also assessed is how transit will transition into the area south of Fillmore Street; existing conditions of transit in the corridor; current and future needs; and recommendations for near-, mid-, and long-term implementation of the preferred alternative.
+In fall 2018, the North Nevada Avenue Transit Corridor Analysis began to identify, among other tasks, the preferred alignment, transit technology alternative, and level of service for the North Nevada Avenue corridor.
+Also assessed was how transit would transition into the area south of Fillmore Street; existing conditions of transit in the corridor; current and future needs; and recommendations for near-, mid-, and long-term implementation of the preferred alternative

 Frequently Asked Questions

 General Transportation Study Questions